1. Why do I pay an annual fee?

 To teach in schools throughout Australia and New Zealand, teachers must be registered by a relevant teacher registration authority.
 Arrangements are essentially the same in all jurisdictions, and all registration authorities rely on fees to meet their costs.

-Fees associated with teacher registration in WA, including the annual fee are collected in accordance with the provisions of the Teacher Registration Act 2012 WA.
+Fees associated with teacher registration in WA, including the annual fee are collected in accordance with the Teacher Registration Act 2012 and fund the scheme of registration which is administered by the Teacher Registration Board of Western Australia (TRBWA).

 An Annual fee is required to be paid by all registered teachers by the end of March each year.
 This fee covers the period from 1 April of the current year to 31 March of the following year.